DallanQ/lotr_journeys_in_middle_earth/Manual.md

 ### SUFFERING DAMAGE EXAMPLE (page 12)

-> A picture of three damages and 1 fear that Elena was attacked by goblins for
+> A picture of three damages and 1 fear indicating that Elena was attacked by a Goblins

-1. A group of Goblins attacks Elena for three damage (icon of 3 claw scratches of a cat) and one fear (icon of a devil-like face with two curved horns).
+1. A group of Goblins attacks Elena for three damage (icon of 3 claw scratches) and one fear (icon of a devil-like face with two curved horns).
 For this attack, a might (icon of a horn) test negates damage and fear.

-> 2 cards of Elena revealed that show 2 success token icons which show she can prevent a total of two damages
+> Image of Elena revealing two of her cards from her deck.
+A large white oval encircles the success icons at the upper-left of both cards

 2. Elena's might is "2," so she reveals two cards from her deck.
 She has two successes (a sunburst symbol), so she can prevent a total of two damage or fear.
 She chooses to prevent one damage and one fear, so only two damage remains.

-> A feeble damage card and Elena's hero card picture shown
+> Image of a Feeble damage card and Elena's hero card picture with arrows pointing to a facedown fear card and a facedown Feeble damage card

 3. The first damage card she reveals is "Feeble," which instructs her to suffer a facedown fear card and flip "Feeble" facedown.